<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Things to Consider:

 What did you think of the size of the rooms?
 How are the other amenities?
 What did you think about the bathrooms?
 Size?
 Location?
 Is there a common area?
 Study area?
-Do all freshman live together or near each other?
+Do all freshmen live together or near each other?

 Your Notes/Thoughts About the Dorms: